gitwatch/gitwatch/README.md

 `su -c "/absolute/path/to/script/gitwatch.sh /absolute/path/to/watched/file/or/folder" -l <username> &`<br />
 The `<username>` bit should be replaced with your username or that of any other (non-root) user account; it only needs write-access to the git repository of the file/folder you want to watch.
 The ampersand (`&`) at the end sends the launched process into the background (this is important if you have other calls in `rc.local` after the mentioned line, because the `gitwatch` call does not usually return).
 Please also note that if either of the paths involved contains spaces or special characters, you need to escape them accordingly; if you don't know how to do that, the internet will help you, or feel free to ask here or contact me directly.

+##Feedback
+If you have feedback, comments or questions, please feel free to use the full range of interaction: contact me, fork the repo, use the issue tracker, etc. :)